 Drugstore probiotic brands like Align and Culturelle aim to make the dizzying world of probiotics simple and accessible.
 Each with just one strain of probiotics, they’re both clinically studied products readily accessible to consumers, unlike some more medically positioned probiotics which indicate they must be taken with professional supervision.

 From cereal to snacks, companies are beginning to integrate probiotics into foods.
-Farmhouse Culture, which offers probiotic-rich beverages, shots, vegetables and kraut krisps, in addition to straightforward sauerkraut, aims to provide “nourishing, probiotic-rich foods for every person, palate, and part of the day” – making it easy and tasty to do a little something more for one’s microbiome.
+Farmhouse Culture, which uses fermentation to offer probiotic-rich beverages, shots, vegetables and kraut krisps, in addition to straightforward sauerkraut, is “committed to transforming simple, organic ingredients into naturally probiotic superfoods and unforgettable snacking experiences” — making it easy and tasty to do a little something more for one’s microbiome.

 Conflict 7: Wellness Assimilated vs. Lifestyle Prescription

 The desire to proactively manage health through wise lifestyle choices is often foiled by everyday realities and by the need to keep things simple and seamless.
 Nowhere is that more true than with healthy eating.